 Liposuction or fat removal surgery is a highly effective procedure to eradicate stubborn pockets of fat on the body and face.
+Here at Karidis, we also offer targeted liposuction for the chin, neck and jawline, along with targeted liposuction for the knees.
 Here are some of our most popular liposuction FAQs.
 If you have any more questions, call 02037 335839 to speak to one of the team or arrange a liposuction consultation.

 FAQs for Fat Removal Surgery (Liposuction)

 Only a consultation will be able to determine if you are an acceptable candidate for a liposuction procedure.
 Determining your suitability will partly be defined by the quality of your skin and of course the amount of fat present.